 I wanted to comment that Gerry has been saying the Tribulation would begin in 2010 for quite a while.
 I remember this because I bought a copy of the Bible Code a few years back and as I was showing it around services in PCG, I was pointing out how the book and Gerry were both referencing 2010 for the end.
 He, Gerry, of course always hedged his bets with weasel words such as "wouldn't it be interesting if," or "it could be a possibility," and so did the book for that matter.
 One of the people I discussed that with at the time was [a minister in PCG who is related to GF].
 And I am sure that he shared that with him, and that only made him bolder.
 Their biggest hurdle will be that Gerry was quite certain and vocal that the PCG would have to have 10,000 members before fleeing, a reference to the scripture that "Jesus comes with his ten thousands of saints."
 [Jude 1:14] He will find a way out, of course, by saying that he did not say "thus saith the Lord" or some such thing.
 Regards, --V. W.NOTICE: PCG News Story (FOX 25 Special Report on Philadelphia Church of God) The following letters pertain to this.

 Nick Winkler, a news reporter from Fox 25 in Oklahoma City, contacted ESN on September 30, 2008 regarding a PCG story he was assigned to do.
 He was also referred to our other contacts.
 The following emails pertain to this special investigative report done on November 24 and 25.
-(Philadelphia Church of God: Part one) Part two aired November 26: Philadelphia Church of God: Part two.
+Part two aired November 26.

 Special News Report on Philadelphia Church of God (ESN's transcript with comments)

 Flurry's Fury Unleashed!
 (Flurry comes against FOX25 news)